Homemade Blueberry Sauce Recipe – with Fresh or Frozen Berries

 Homemade blueberry sauce is the perfect topping for pancakes, cheesecake or ice cream.
 You can make it with fresh or frozen berries, and it comes together in under 15 minutes.
 Sweet & juicy – this fresh blueberry sauce recipe will transform any dessert.
+A bowl of homemade blueberry sauce with a spoon taking some out of the bowl.

 This easy homemade blueberry sauce is the perfect topping for just about anything.
 It transforms everyday pancakes into a restaurant-worthy fare, or a simple (even store bought) cheesecake into a complete showstopper.